How Do You Negotiate Selling Your Gold Coast Home?

 The Quiet Role of a Good Agent

-One thing sellers often overlook is how valuable it is to have someone buffer emotions.
-Your agent talks to the buyer or their agent, relays messages professionally, and keeps negotiations civil.
-They pick up on small cues in tone and body language that tell them if a buyer might stretch their budget or walk away.
+They pick up on subtle cues in tone and body language that indicate whether a buyer might stretch their budget or walk away.
 They keep calm when buyers push hard, so you do not have to.

 What You Rarely Hear From Most Agents

 Most real estate talk focuses on quick sales and record prices.
-What does not get said enough is that negotiation is stressful.
+What is often not mentioned enough is that negotiation can be stressful.
 Some deals fall over, buyers change their minds, or conditions become tricky.
-An experienced, calm agent prepares you for this, helps manage your expectations and protects your interests if things get bumpy.

 A quiet truth is that sometimes the first offer is the best one, especially in changing markets.
 A good agent will explain why, show you the data, and help you decide whether to accept or wait.